 a.
-Resolution XI.14 on Climate change and wetlands: implications for the Ramsar Convention on Wetlands, which urges Contracting Parties to maintain or improve the ecological character of wetlands to promote the ability of wetlands to contribute to nature-based climate change adaptation;
+Resolution XI.14 on Climate change and wetlands: implications for the Ramsar Convention on Wetlands, which urges Contracting Parties to maintain or improve the ecological character of wetlands to, inter alia, promote the ability of wetlands to contribute to ecosystem-based adaptation to climate change and to sequester and store carbon as important responses for climate change mitigation;

 b.
-Resolution XIII.14 on Promoting conservation, restoration and sustainable management of coastal blue-carbon ecosystems, highlighting the value of wetlands as natural carbon sinks;
+Resolution XIII.14 on Promoting conservation, restoration and sustainable management of coastal blue-carbon ecosystems, highlighting the value of some wetland types as natural carbon sinks;

 c.
-Resolution XII.13 on Wetlands and disaster risk reduction, which welcomes initiatives that support the conservation and restoration of coastal wetlands and encourages engagement in such activities;

-d. the Ramsar Strategic Plan 2016-2024, highlighting the important ecosystem services that wetlands provide, to contribute to food security, healthy living, water quality and supply, water security, disaster risk reduction, adaptation to climate change and biodiversity; and
+d. the Ramsar Strategic Plan 2016-2024, highlighting the important ecosystem services that wetlands provide, to contribute to halting biodiversity loss, food security, healthy living, water quality and supply, water security, disaster risk reduction, adaptation and mitigation to climate change; and

-e.
-Resolution 031 adopted at the World Conservation Congress in September 2021, in Marseille, on the Implementation of nature-based solutions in the Mediterranean Basin;
+f.
+Resoution UNEP/EA.5/Res.5 on Nature-based Solutions for Sustainable Development.